tycon/tycon.github.io/_posts/2016-11-06-effective-serializability-popl17.markdown

    violations.
 4 of the 8 bugs discussed above fall into this category.
 The fix proposed in all the cases is to basically turn the mutable data into an op-based RDT.
-Assuming that we start we such an implementation, how many new bugs are uncovered?
+Assuming that we start we such an implementation, how many new bugs would be uncovered?
 What are the fixes?
+6. It would be interesting to apply effective serializability criterion to replicated versions of stacks and queues.
+Experience tells us that replicating these data structures in a coordination-free fashion is quite tricky.
 <!-- My point is that the uncovered bugs are either due to clever test
 engineering, or are rather trivial. -->